Coseley railway station

-Coseley railway station serves the village of Coseley and the Deepfields area in the West Midlands County (Historically Staffordshire), England.
+Coseley railway station serves the village of Coseley and the Deepfields area in the Metropolitan Borough of Dudley, West Midlands, England.
 It is situated on the Rugby-Birmingham-Stafford branch of the West Coast Main Line.
 The station, and all trains serving it, are operated by West Midlands Trains.

 History

 The present Coseley station opened in 1902.
 It replaced an earlier station, named Deepfields and Coseley, which opened in 1852 and was situated 400 yd along the track.

 Services

 Coseley is served by West Midlands Trains using and Electric multiple units.

 The typical service pattern is as follows: